antongregory/SparkETL/README.md

 ETL project using Apache spark - Java

 The solution to the problem statements is spread/divided among three classes with its own main method.
-The following gives an overview of approach handled for the three problem statements.
+The following gives an overview of the approach handled for solving the three problem statements.

 ### 1. Sales and rentals broadcast rights: